Quality Micro Systems: Failed HP deal and further innovations (1987–1993)

+Decline and acquisition by Minolta (1993–2003)

 Between 1993 and 1995, the company experienced three rounds of layoffs concurrent with the laser printer maturing and becoming a commodity among personal computer users.
 The company suffered heavy losses in 1995—losing $44.2 million across the entire fiscal year and losing $20.3 million in the final quarter alone.
 After instituting another layoff in 1997, Busby resigned as CEO of QMS.
 He was replaced by Edward E. Lucente, a veteran of IBM.

 In June 1999, the Japanese electronics conglomerate Minolta agreed to purchase a 57-percent controlling interest in QMS for $64 million.
 In April 2000, the company was renamed from QMS, Inc., to Minolta-QMS, reflecting this new business relationship.
 In September 2000, Minolta agreed to purchase the remaining shares from QMS's American shareholers and take the company private.
 In 2003, Mintola shed the QMS name from their Mobile operations after merging with Konica of Japan to form Konica Minolta.